srd424/magix/Readme.md

 # Next steps

 -   Property-based testing (e.g., generate arbitrary directives or even scripts).
--   Python, make it happen.

-# Other ideas

 -   We create random caches and hashes during tests.
 We could write an Arbitrary instance for `Config` to simplify this process.